 After configuring a repository server, you need to add the repository server in HPE Helion and Veritas Continuity.
+There can be multiple repository servers added to HPE Helion and Veritas Continuity at a time.

 To add a repository server in HPE Helion and Veritas Continuity